Skip to content

 Will I bruise badly?

-Most patients have noticeable bruising for 1–2 weeks.
+Most patients have noticeable bruising for 1 to 2 weeks.
 Smokers and those on blood thinners can take longer.

 Book a consultation